sprillo/cs267-project/README.md

 After downloading and untarring the data into this repository, rename the `training_set` directory to `input_data`.

+You do not need to worry about downloading the data from the LG paper - we will download this automatically for you.

 ## Reproduce figures

 You are now ready to reproduce all figures in our paper.
 Just run `main.py` to reproduce all figures in our paper.
 The approximate runtime needed to reproduce each figure this way is commented in `main.py`.
 To reproduce a specific figure, comment out the figures you do not want in `main.py`.
 The code is written in a functional style, so the functions can be run in any order at any time and will reproduce the results.
 All the intermediate computations are cached, so re-running the code will be very fast the second time around.
 The output figures will be found in the `images` folder.